yannpradel/ai_puissance_4/README.md

 # ai_puissance_4
-If pull don't give you all the file :
+If pull don't give you all the files :

 git fetch origin main
 git reset --hard FETCH_HEAD